Mazda CX-5: Safety

-Third generation (KI; 2025)
+Third generation (KM; 2025)

 The third-generation CX-5 was revealed on 10 July 2025.

 The wheelbase of the third-generation model was increased by 75 mm for increased interior space and handling stability.
 The CX-5 has wider opening rear doors and is available with an optional panoramic sunroof.
 Compared to the previous model, the boot is 50 mm longer and 25 mm higher and the lower lift-in height was lowered by 13 mm.